Graduate Degree Programs & Requirements

 Because each course varies somewhat in content from year to year, it is recommended that the student take the exams at the conclusion of the course in which they are enrolled.
 No advantage is gained by delaying the exam.
 It is required to finish all six qualification exams by the end of the second year of study.

 Once the written phase of the qualifying process is complete, the student is ready to begin specialized study.
-By the third year of studies, the student must complete the candidacy requirement.
-The student must form a preliminary thesis committee comprising the advisor and at least two other faculty members.
+By the third year of study, the student must complete the candidacy requirement.
+The student must form a preliminary thesis committee called a Research Advisory Committee that includes their advisor and at least two other faculty members.
 In discussion with the advisor and preliminary thesis committee, the student will select a topic and body of literature related to this topic.
-The student will prepare a one-hour oral presentation related to these topics and a two-page thesis proposal related to these topics to demonstrates mastery of the selected topics.
+The student will prepare a one-hour oral presentation related to the topic and a two-page thesis proposal that demonstrates mastery of the selected topic.
 The oral presentation is designed to expedite specialized study and provide guidance toward the thesis.
 The preparatory work for the thesis proposal often becomes the foundation on which the thesis is constructed.

-Following the candidacy requirement work on the thesis begins.
+After the student completes the candidacy requirement, work on the thesis begins.

 Dissertation and Thesis Defense

-The student's dissertation is the single most important requirement for the PhD degree: it must be an original contribution to mathematical knowledge.
-This is the student's opportunity to conduct significant independent research.
+The student's dissertation is the single most important requirement for the PhD degree: it must be an original contribution to mathematical knowledge and is the student's opportunity to conduct significant independent research.

 Once the Department has accepted the dissertation (on the recommendation of the thesis advisor), the student is required to defend their thesis through a presentation accompanied by a question/answer period.